Volunteers in Teaching Adults (VITA)

 Explore the links under "Find Classes".
 You're sure to find something of interest.

-Register with our NEW online registration system.
-With a shopping cart functionality, the new online registration system serves as a convenient and seamless method for searching, registering, and paying for classes.
-Visit our How to Register page to find out more about the new flexible registration system today.
+Register using our online "Flexible Registration" system; with its shopping cart functionality.
+The online registration system serves as a convenient and seamless method for searching, registering, and paying for classes.
+Visit our How to Register page today and find out more about our flexible registration system.